yuksk/SIDAM/docs/_commands/SIDAMSubtraction.md

 The degree of a subtracted plane/lines.

 **direction :** ***int {0 or 1}, default 0***
 The direction of subtraction for `mode` = 1.
-* 0: x
-* 1: y
+0 for x and 1 for y.

 **method :** ***int {0 or 1}, default 0***
-This is used for mode=1 to specify what to be subtracted from each line.
+Specify what to be subtracted from each line for `mode` = 1.
-* 0: average
-* 1: median
+0 for average and 1 for median.

 **index :** ***int, default 0***
 The layer index for `mode` = 2 and 3